 Or avoid politics.
 Use the Overton window to explain your mother’s comfort in showing your nude baby photos to your acquaintenances or Poe’s law to justify your dating experiences.
 Plot your levels of anxiety and escapism.
 Make a bar graph of excuses to cancel social interactions.
 Cite your sources.

 For inspiration, read “Exploded View” by Heather June Gibbons in Her Mouth as Souvenir (pasted at the bottom of this post) or in its original version entitled “Diagram.”
 I sincerely recommend buying her book.
 Amazing.
+Click here to buy from the publisher.
+It is also available at Amazon and other retailers.

 And here is the poem—so fantastic.
 I am grateful I was able to hear her read it and other poems from her book last Wednesday.
 And so glad I bought Her Mouth as Souvenir!